autowarefoundation/autoware-documentation/docs/contributing/index.md

 !!!info

-    If you want to apply a new or different rule, you can open a new discussion thread and propose it.
+    If you want to make changes to the guidelines in this documentation site, you can open a new discussion thread and propose it.

 ## Code of conduct